Whatsapp | Call Now +966 82 52 321

 Access and Visiting Hours

-- Entering the Library: The library itself functions as a research center and has specific opening hours, which can vary.
+• Entering the Library: The Library functions as a research center and has specific opening hours that may vary.
 Access inside may sometimes be restricted, and it is not set up for general sightseeing.
-The primary purpose of the Ziyarat is to view the location externally.
+The primary purpose of the Ziyarat is to view the location from the outside.

 Best Time to Visit